 Audiological Transmissions Artifact #2

-Audiological contents created by Howlround, Time Attendant, The Straw Bear Band, Polypores, The Soulless Party, The Rowan Amber Mill, Cosmic Neigbourhood, A Year In The Country, Sproatly Smith, David Colohan and Richard Moult.
+Audiological contents created by Howlround, Time Attendant, The Straw Bear Band, Polypores, The Soulless Party, The Rowan Amber Mill, Cosmic Neigbourhood, A Year In The Country, Sproatly Smith and David Colohan.

 Hand-finished and custom printed using archival giclée pigment ink by A Year In The Country.

 One insert is hand numbered, the badge is attached to the tag with removable glue.

 Transmissions sent, received, transmitted from and via The Quietened Village:

 “A year in the country quietly go about their business releasing beautifully packaged music that is influenced by folk, electronica, drone as well as by landscape, time and place… The Quietened Village is generally sombre and ghostly, beautifully conveying a sense of loneliness and the passing of time…” Terrascope, courtesy of Mr Simon Lewis.